Wendy's: 2000s–2010s

-In 2013, Wendy's opened the first restaurant in Georgia and made a deal to open 25 restaurants in Georgia and the Republic of Azerbaijan.
 In September 2014, several pork-based products were introduced to be on sale until early November.
 These included a standard pulled pork sandwich with slaw and three sauce options, a BBQ Pulled Pork Cheeseburger and cheese fries with pulled pork, cheddar cheese sauce, onions, and barbecue sauce.

 In May 2015, Wendy's announced they would be expanding into India, with its first outlet located in Gurgaon.

-In October 2013, Wendy's sold its 24 Seattle locations to longtime franchisee Cedar Enterprises.

-In November 2013, the company sold its 54 Salt Lake City locations to NPC International.

-In February 2014, Wendy's sold its 70 company-owned locations in the Dallas-Fort Worth area to MUY Hamburger Partners.

 In September 2016, JAE Restaurant Group acquired 97 Wendy's restaurants throughout the South Florida region.
-JAE Restaurant Group is one of the country's largest franchisee owners.
-The Group owns 177 Wendy's Restaurants.

-Wendy's Co. has been looking to remodel existing stores and upgrade the curb appeal of its locations.
-They have been doing this by adding fireplaces, more seating options, adding WiFi and flat-screen TVs, and digital menus.

 In 2017, the company sold 540 of its restaurants.
 The divestiture was the second step in a three-step action plan to improve the brand.
 Other steps include new openings and remodeling of existing stores.
 In 2015, the brand opened 80 new restaurants and remodeled 450 of its existing locations.
-The brand's goal is to remodel at least 60% of its North American locations by year-end 2020.
+The brand's goal was to remodel at least 60% of its North American locations by 2020.
 In December 2017, Wendy's announced a partnership with DoorDash for food delivery in the U.S.